to0MuchAtOnce/Tom-Lewis/posts/Coding a theme switcher.md

 <div className="codeSmall"></div>
 These days more and more websites are offering dark mode.
 I personally look for it on every site I visit, that’s if it’s not already the only theme available.
 For my site I wanted to give the user a choice of theme based on their preference.
 In this tutorial I’ll show you how I implemented a theme switcher for this site which saves the selected theme to localStorage for the next time you visit.

-I began by creating a state variable to track the current theme in `_app.tsx` using the `useState` hook.
-The `theme` variable holds the current theme and updates it accordingly.
-When triggered, if the theme is set to `LightTheme` it will be set to `DarkTheme`, and vice versa.
-I initialised it with the default app theme, `LightTheme` and then passed it as a prop to `DashboardLayout.tsx`.
+I began by creating a state variable to track the current theme in <code class=inline-code>_app.tsx</code> using the <code class=inline-code>useState</code> hook.
+The <code class=inline-code>theme</code> variable holds the current theme and updates it accordingly.
+When triggered, if the theme is set to <code class=inline-code>LightTheme</code> it will be set to <code class=inline-code>DarkTheme</code>, and vice versa.
+I initialised it with the default app theme, <code class=inline-code>LightTheme</code> and then passed it as a prop to <code class=inline-code>DashboardLayout.tsx</code>.

-Inside the `ThemeProvider` component the `theme` variable is passed as the value for the theme, making the theme variable available throughout the component tree, allowing all other components to access and use the theme.
+Inside the <code class=inline-code>ThemeProvider</code> component the <code class=inline-code>theme</code> variable is passed as the value for the theme, making the theme variable available throughout the component tree, allowing all other components to access and use the theme.

 #### _app.tsx
 ```tsx